China Faculty and Staff

 SYA gives you the opportunity to spend junior or senior year of high school making China another place to call home.
 If you or your parents have any questions about China or the program, feel free to contact our Admissions Office at 978.725.6828 who will be glad to answer your questions, tell you about our school in Beijing and the SYA experience.
 I look forward to welcoming you to our school!

 John McLoughlin joined SYA in 1996, and has since served in multiple capacities, including as SYA China Resident Director from 1996-1999, and then as SYA China Summer Program Director starting in 2014.
-McLoughlin joined as Interim Resident Director in 2017, bringing over 30 years of teaching experience and extensive experience in China.
+McLoughlin joined as Resident Director in 2017, bringing over 30 years of teaching experience and extensive experience in China.
 Over the course of his career, McLoughlin has taught at the Peoples University of China, Boston College High School, and Brooks School.
 McLoughlin is currently on leave from Brooks School, where he taught history and served as the Director of Exchange Programs.
 A graduate of Tufts University in International Relations, McLoughlin received his Certificate of Advanced Study in Chinese Language while studying at Beijing First Foreign Languages Institute.
 McLoughlin went on to receive his MAT in History/ Education from Boston College.

 Cui Yinkui (2000)

-Faculty member of BNU High School #2
+Chinese Calligraphy, Faculty Emeritus of BNU High School #2

 Ding Xuesong (2007)

 BA Beijing’s Capital Normal University, MA Beijing Normal University